sreedevi281/Predicting-score-of-a-student-based-on-study-hours/README.md

-# Predicting-score-of-a-student-based-on-study-hours
+Task
-Using Supervised ML
+# Predicting-score-of-a-student-based-on-study-hours Using Supervised ML